cronos-labs/play-unreal-demo/simple/README.md

 1. Under the project root and run `make` to setup `CronosPlayUnreal` plugin
 2. open `CronosPlayUnrealDemo.uproject`
 3. For android, you need to setup the key for signing, please check [here](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Mobile/Android/DistributionSigning/).
+4. For ios, please
+   - Specify a valid Provision and a valid Certificate in Project Settings > Platforms > iOS > Mobile Provision
+   - DISABLE `Support bitcode in shipping` in Project Settings > Platforms > iOS > Build
+   - Setup distribution type based on the iOS profile in Project Settings > Packaging > Project > For Distribution

 ### More information for Cronos Play
 If you are a game developer, please visit [Cronos Play](https://cronos.org/play) or fill this [Contact Form](https://airtable.com/shrFiQnLrcpeBp2lS) for more information.